holecekp/FuzzyMath/README.md

 FuzzyNumber result = 0.3  * a + 0.6 * b + 0.1 * c;
 ```

-It can be seen from the  example above that also a combination of `FuzzyNumber` and double values is supported for the arithmetic operations.
+As seen in the example above, it is also possible to combine `FuzzyNumber` instances with `double` values for arithmetic operations.

-This is a very simple and convenient way but it has a limitation that the fuzzy numbers must have the same way of α-cuts.
-Otherwise an exception is thrown.
+Using the built-in mathematical operators is simple and convenient, but it has a limitation: the fuzzy numbers must have the same number
+of α-cuts.
+If they don't, an exception will be thrown.

-If you need more control or perform the calculation for fuzzy numbers with different number of α-cuts, you can use
-the static methods in the `FuzzyNumberArithmetic` class.
-The `Add`, `Subtract`, `Multiply`, and `Divide` have
-an overload with the number of α-cuts for the result as an additional argument.
-When this argument is specified,
+If you need more control, or if you're working with fuzzy numbers that have a different number of α-cuts, you can use the static methods in the `FuzzyNumberArithmetic` class.
+The `Add`, `Subtract`, `Multiply`, and `Divide` methods each have an overload that accepts the desired number of α-cuts for the result as an additional argument.
+When this argument is provided, fuzzy numbers with different α-cuts will be automatically converted.
-the input fuzzy numbers can have a different number of α-cuts and the conversion is performed automatically.

 ```csharp
 var a = new FuzzyNumber(1, 2, 3).WithAlphaCutsCount(15);